 4. With proper legal guidance, you will not lose your property if you file bankruptcy.
-In New York you can keep $165,000 per person in equity in your house, up to $4,000 in equity in a car you own, any leased car (if you continue to make the payments), and most personal property.
-You can even keep up to $5,525 in cash in some circumstances.
+In New York you can keep a certain of amount of equity in your house, and your car, an accident case, and in some cases, even cash.
+The exact amount is determined by they type of exemptions we claim, and your other assets.
 You can keep your IRA, your 401(k) and pension as well.
 The important thing to remember is to obtain experienced bankruptcy counsel to assist you.
 Once you file your case, any mistakes you have made will be difficult to correct, and could be costly.

 5. Although your credit report will reflect your bankruptcy filing for 10 years, you must remember that your credit history at the time you seek bankruptcy assistance is likely in poor condition already.
 It is important to consider the value of getting a fresh start.
 We can show you how to rebuild your credit again.
 Often, our clients have obtained car loans right after bankruptcy, and mortgages within a year!
 Many of these people would not have been able to get this new credit without getting rid of their old debt.
 We try to develop ongoing relationships with our clients, which includes assisting them getting their lives back on track after bankruptcy.
 We strive to help you put past problems behind you and get a new lease on life.